 Turned out, I wasn’t practicing SELF-compassion at all

 Recently I’ve deepened my own self-compassion practice & it’s helping a lot.
-This was after a painful failure helped me discover that while, intellectually, I was totally on board with self-compassion.
-And I’m quite good at ‘other-compassion’ after eight years volunteering as a Lifeline phone counselor.
-But it turned out that I wasn’t actually practicing self-compassion.
+This was after a painful failure helped me discover that while, intellectually, I was totally on board with self-compassion (& damn good at ‘other-compassion’ after 8 years volunteering as a Lifeline phone counselor) it turned out that I wasn’t actually practicing self-compassion.
 A’tall.

 And yes, I am making excellent progress with my frustration/annoyance/irritation issues.
 Thank you for asking.